starknet-edu/starknetbook/src/ch02-00-starknet-tooling.md

 2. Starkli: A CLI tool for interacting with the Starknet network.

-3. Foundry: For contract testing.
+3. Starknet Foundry: For contract testing.

 4. Katana: Creates a local test node.